 Your formative HEAR will be available to view in December and July each year.
 Your final HEAR will be available around the time of your Graduation ceremony.

 Your formative HEAR is essentially a draft of your final HEAR document and is updated throughout your study.
 You do need to bear in mind however that this is just a snapshot of how the data currently stands and that final marks, classification, awards, prizes or other achievements that have not yet been verified will not be present.
 Your HEAR will be built upon each year until you graduate and are issued with a Final HEAR.

 How do I access my HEAR?

 You access you HEAR through a third party called Gradintelligence, please look out for your activation email which will contain important information on how to access the Gradintelligence website and activate your account.
-Your activation email will go to your student email address, If you are unable to gain access to your student email using your student log in details or are unable to remember your log in details, please contact the NTU ITS team at firstname.lastname@example.org and request your username and password are reset or reactivated.
+Your activation email will go to your student email address.
+If you experience any problems in a registering, please email us at HEAR.

 Please provide the ITS team with your:

 - Current mobile number so a new password can be texted to you